alperbkt/alperbkt/README.md

 - 👋 Hi, I’m @alperbkt
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in React and nodeJS
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning MERN stack.
-- 🚀 You can call me the best software developer of the future.
+-

 <!---
 alperbkt/alperbkt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.